ShariqAyaz/rust-tunnle/README.md

 A standalone Rust-based gateway service that:
 - Accepts WebSocket connections from agents
 - Validates agent tunnel IDs
-- Maintains persistent connections
+- Maintains persistent connections using DashMap for concurrent access
 - Forwards HTTP requests to connected agents and returns responses

 ## Technical Story & Sequence of Events

-The Gateway Service orchestrates communication between HTTP clients and agents through a series of well-defined sequences.
-Here's how the story unfolds:
+The Gateway Service orchestrates communication between HTTP clients and agents through a series of well-defined sequences:

 ### Core Sequences